Table Of Contents

 Moreover, you can choose the bus transfers, Hue to Da Nang to Phong Nha/ Dong Hoi by train but you can not have a chance to admire these beautiful attractions.

 Plus, if you stay in Hue city and would like to spend a day exploring and admiring the La Vang Church, you should book a private car from Hue to La Vang Holy Land with our English-speaking driver.

 Origin of the name “La Vang”

-The first one is during the war, the jungles, forests were a great place to hide.
+The first one is during the war, the jungles, and forests were great places to hide.
 But it was also a place with a lot of dangers.
-It was hard to see and to contact each other in the forest with a lot of leaves so the best way to alert the dangers is to shout up.
-In Vietnamese the echo in the forest called “La Vang”.
+It was hard to see and contact each other in the forest with a lot of leaves so the best way to alert the dangers is to shout up.
+In Vietnamese, the echo in the forest is called “La Vang”.

 The second one is the name Lavang was believed to be originated in the name of the deep forest in Quang Tri; where there was an abundance of a kind of tree leaves named La Vang.

 The first apparition of the Lady of Lavang was noted in 1798 when the persecution of Vietnamese Catholics began.
 A lot of Catholics from the nearby town of Quang Tri sought refuge in the deep forest of Lavang.

 Many of these people suffered from the bitterly cold weather; lurking wild beasts, jungle sickness, and starvation.
 Our Blessed Mother comforted them and told them to boil the leaves from the Lang Vang trees to use as medicine.
 She also told them that from that day on; all those who came to this place to pray would get their prayers heard and answered.